FY 2027 Multistate Conservation Grant Program (F27AS00009)

 Important administrative detail

 The NOFO states clearly that complete Grant Applications should not be submitted in Grants.gov for this NOFO.
+That instruction applied to the FY 2027 process; it should be rechecked against any future notice.

 The immediate implication is that a team can move toward a quality stage-1 packet without waiting for all federal reporting infrastructure, but must preserve strict continuity so the second-stage transition is not a rebuild exercise.